ASML's history is rich with innovation and collaboration. Read more to learn how we've grown into the semiconductor industry leader we are today.

 In 2013, we acquired Cymer, the San Diego-based manufacturer of lithography light sources, to accelerate the development of EUV.
 We shipped the second generation EUV system (NXE:3300) that year, with the third generation EUV system (NXE:3350) following in 2015.
 EUV lithography turned the corner in 2016, when customers began ordering our first production-ready system NXE:3400 in batches.
 During this time, we continued to improve the performance of our immersion lithography systems, and the NXT1970Ci and NXT1980Di, the work horses of the chip industry, were installed in customer factories around the world.
 For more information, visit Cymer.

-We expanded our Holistic Lithography portfolio in 2016 with the acquisition of Hermes Microvision (HMI), a leading supplier e-beam metrology tools.
-The joint ASML and HMI effort resulted in the first shipment of the e-beam pattern fidelity metrology system (ePfm5) in 2017.
-Following the bankruptcy of Dutch-based electron-beam lithography company Mapper, we acquired the IP assets.
-Employees in research & development and production were offered roles to continue innovating and progressing e-beam technology.
-For more information, visit Hermes Microvision.
+We expanded our holistic lithography portfolio in 2016 with the acquisition of Hermes Microvision (HMI) , a leading supplier of e-beam metrology tools.
+Our joint effort resulted in the first shipment of the e-beam pattern fidelity metrology system (ePfm5) in 2017.